 Self-watering pots are available from a number of stores and online retailers.
 You can also build your own using materials as simple as two five-gallon buckets, a piece of screen, and a length of tubing.
-Because they conserve water by allowing precise control of water usage, these are great containers for drought conditions.
+Since they conserve water by allowing precise control of water usage, these are great containers for drought conditions.
 These low-maintenance containers are also helpful for people who travel often or who forget to water their plants.

 What are Self-Watering Containers?

+You can find self-watering containers in every size and shape imaginable, from large planters to small houseplant containers to window boxes.
 A self-watering container includes two chambers: one for the potting mix and plants and a second, typically underneath the first, which holds the water.
 The two chambers are separated by a screen or a piece of perforated plastic.
 Water wicks up from below into the potting mix, keeping the moisture level almost constant as long as the water reservoir is filled whenever it runs low.

 How to Use a Self-Watering Container